Gopala-Polimetla/Gopala-Polimetla.github.io/github.markdown

 Git allows and encourages you to have multiple local branches that can be entirely independent of each other.
 The creation, merging, and deletion of those lines of development takes seconds.

-Unlike the other systems, Git has something called the "staging area" or "index".
-This is an intermediate area where commits can be formatted and reviewed before completing the commit.

-    > The key difference between Git and GitHub is that Git is an open-source tool developers install locally to manage source code, while GitHub is an online service to which developers who use Git can connect and upload or download resources.
+    The key difference between Git and GitHub is that  Git is an open-source tool developers install locally to manage source code, while GitHub is an online service to which developers who use Git can connect and upload or download resources.

 ### Follow the steps to SignUp GitHub